Zakkaus/Zakkaus.github.io/content/posts/gentoo-install.md

 ```bash
 ls /sys/firmware/efi
 ```
-- If this directory exists → You are in **UEFI mode**
+- If this directory exists → **UEFI mode**
-- If not → Legacy BIOS mode
+- If not → Legacy BIOS

-💡 Tip: Use UEFI if possible.
-It's the standard for modern systems.
+💡 Tip: Always use UEFI for modern systems.

 ## 0.2 Wired
 ```bash